budavariam/budavariam.github.io/_posts/2020-12-01-advent-of-code.md

 The second part becomes available when you submit your successful solution.

 You do not need to solve the problems in the actual day.
-In your [personal stats page](https://adventofcode.com/2020/leaderboard/self) it is available how long after the opening did you solve the challenge for the actual day.
+On your [personal stats page](https://adventofcode.com/2020/leaderboard/self) you can see how long after the opening did you solve the challenge for the actual day.
 The challenges open at midnight EST/UTC-5.

 The two parts use the same input but require a different solution.
-From the site itself you can not know what will be the question to the second part, so you usually can not prepare for the next part, and need some refactoring afterwards.
+From the site itself, you can not know in advance what will be the question to the second part.
+For this reason, it's usually hard to give a solution to the first part, that can be simply reused in the second part, you usually need to do some restructuring.

 You get a smaller input to test out your solution before submitting.
-And there is an explanation for that input to clear ambigiuities.
+And there is an explanation for that input to clear ambiguities.

 Each day has a hidden easter egg, some funny words or references, that are made visible at the end of the journey.

 ## Community

-They have a community forum in reddit at [r/adventofcode](https://www.reddit.com/r/adventofcode/).
+They have a community forum on reddit at [r/adventofcode](https://www.reddit.com/r/adventofcode/).
-There you can ask for hints/help, post your solution to the solutions megathread, or post your fun crafts that you made with the data or during the solution.
+There you can ask for hints/help, post your solution to the solutions megathread, or post fun crafts that you made with the data or during the solution.

 ## My experience with it